Komal2003-web/Product-demand-forecasting-using-ML/README.md

 Goal
 Due to the recent boost in AI world, companies have started researching the possibility of using machine learning in place of tranditional approach.

-Tuning traditional algorithms takes a significant amount of effords and domain expertise as well.

-In this repo, we are trying to figure out a way of predict the same using machine learning algorithms.
+Tuning traditional algorithms takes a significant amount of effords and domain expertise as well. we are trying to figure out a way of predict the same using machine learning algorithms.

 Data
 The dataset comprised of units sold on a daily basis along with details regarding the sales, eg. SKU(product id), Store, price etc.